 But not every resumé is the same.
 Some are better than others.
 If you want the top employers to notice and choose yours, follow these simple tips:

-There are different types of resumé but the most common types are the chronological, functional, and the combination.
+There are several types of resumé, but the most common types are chronological, functional, and combination.

-In some cases, it is advisable to use a combination of both the chronological and functional type.
+In some cases, it is advisable to use a combination of both the chronological and functional types.

-Headhunters go through hundreds of resumés each day and do not have the time, attention span, and patience to read through pages and pages of applicant information.
-So be concise and only write the most important details.
-The resumé also needs to be accurate since the accuracy as well as correctness of the information you put in directly reflects your personality and character.
+Headhunters go through hundreds of resumés each day and do not have the time, attention span, and patience to read pages and pages of applicant information.
+So be concise and only write the most vital details.
+The resumé also needs to be accurate since the accuracy, as well as the correctness, of the information you put in, reflects your personality and character.
 This means that you must not embellish your information and only state the facts.
-Experts in human resource recruitment have the ability to check your background, so be sure about the accuracy of the work history you provide.
+Experts in human resource recruitment can check your background, so be sure about the accuracy of the work history you provide.
 Accuracy also includes being free from grammar mistakes, typo errors, and inconsistent data.
 Make sure your resumé is 100% error-free.

 Highlight your best skills and qualities, if possible, at the top of the resumé.
 This makes it easier for the recruiter to pre-screen whether you have the skills that their company needs.
 Listing your skills and qualities near the top of your resumé immediately lets the recruiter know why they should hire you.
 Once you get their attention, it is then that they scan downwards to check your work history and other related details on the resumé.

-Using keywords in the resumé is also a good technique especially nowadays when recruiters use software to search the Web for possible candidates.
-For example, for a sales position, using keywords such as ‘top-seller’, ‘multi-awarded sales professional’, and ‘consistently meets the sales quota’ are words and phrases that can help get your resumé more views in an online job portal or job applicant database.
+Using keywords in the resumé is also a good technique especially nowadays when recruiters use software to search the Web for candidates.
+For example, for a sales position, using keywords such as ‘top seller,’ ‘multi-awarded sales professional,’ and ‘consistently meets the sales quota’ are words and phrases that can help get your resumé more views in an online job portal or job applicant database.